When Can I Refinance My Home? Mortgage Refinance Requirements

 Eligible military borrowers can still enjoy the benefits of having no credit score minimums and very flexible DTI ratios, but they will have to provide full income documentation and pay for a VA appraisal to complete a cash-out refinance.
 And, like the VA IRRRL, seven months must have passed since the first payment was made to be eligible for a VA cash-out refinance.

-Shopping for the best mortgage refinance rates
+Shopping for your best mortgage refinance rates

-Once you decide why you want to refinance and pick the best program for your financial goals, it’s time to shop for the best rates possible.
+Once you decide why you want to refinance and pick the best program for your financial goals, it’s time to shop for your best rates possible.
 LendingTree has consistently shown that borrowers receive lower mortgage rates by shopping for lenders, and that’s true for refinancing, too.
 Once you’re ready to refinance, consider these guidelines:

 - Get a quote from your current lender.
 The easiest place to start the refinance process is with the lender you make payments to every month.
 They may offer you pricing discounts or a credit toward closing costs, and you’ll at least have an idea of what they might be willing to do to keep your loan with them.